 I learned this back in Indonesia where I was living years ago.
 Initially I was excited by the ready availability and low prices of local avocados.
 They did not look the same as the ones I knew and loved in the US – they were larger, smoother, shinier.
 But I was young and naïve and figured, let’s try this.
-Well, my excitement turned to feelings of betrayal when I cut open my first purchase to discover a watery mass, riddled with stringy fibers that were nothing but annoying to parse.
+Well, my excitement turned quickly to feelings of betrayal when I cut open my first purchase to discover a watery mass, riddled with stringy fibers that were nothing but annoying to parse.
 All that work produced, in the end, a weakly flavored mush.
 These same avocados turn up sometimes in the markets in Bangkok too.
 But I know better now.
-It was a lesson I only needed to learn once.
+This was a lesson I only needed once.

 So they need to be Haas, and they need to be ripe, not 1 day over and not unripe or they just will not work.
 Avocados are unforgiving that way.
-If you buy them early, Avocados can ripen on their own on your shelf, but you need to accept that avocados are not available anytime that you, on a whim, decide you want to eat one.
+If you buy them early, they will ripen on their own on your shelf, but you need to accept that avocados are not available anytime that you, on a whim, decide you want to eat one.
 The best plan is to plan.
 And assuming you can be ready anytime to enjoy them, on toast or in salads, this should not be a problem.

 The key takeaway about timing and the avocado is this: the avocado is in control.
 It will choose when you eat it, not the other way around.
 If you buy ripe ones, you may have a window of a day sitting on your shelf.
-You can try to extend that by another day by popping them in the fridge.
+You can try to extend that by another day by storing them in the fridge.
 Just don’t push it or you’ll be tossing those babies out.
 And that’s sad.